wenweili/AlJabr-1/README.md

 We only need the standard packages and fonts, such as
 - [TeX Live](https://tug.org/texlive), including the programs latexmk, xindy and biber.
 - Standard fonts included in TeX Live, in particular the Fandol fonts.
+For some strange reason I used and installed the TeX Gyre Heros fonts in the system.
+In case of error messages related to these fonts, please look for the OTF files (inside the directories in your computer which store TeX-related fonts) whose names start with **texgyreheros**, and install them manually in your system.
-- The [Noto Sans CJK](https://github.com/googlei18n/noto-cjk) fonts, which should be installed system-wide.
+- The [Noto Sans CJK](https://github.com/googlei18n/noto-cjk) fonts, which should also be installed system-wide.

 Make sure that all the relevant packages/programs are installed.
-For reference, the author made the compilation under Linux, using TeX Live 2018 with most packages installed.
+For reference, the author made the compilation using Arch-based Linux distributions with TeX Live 2018; the packages **biber** and **texlive-science** are required.

 ## Clone the files
 As a preparation for the compilation process, we will clone the files into `~/AlJabr-1` in our home directory.
 In command line, type